decretist/Dissertation/Chapter2/chapter2o.md

 queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1),
 *Modo queritur* (1), *Queritur autem* (1).

 [^2o10]: "Quidam habens filium ..."
 C.1, d.init., edF.
 1.357.
-Although
-Gratian does not say so explicitly, I think that we can reasonably infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth, the source of several bribes, is so readily convertible into cash.
+Although Gratian does not say so explicitly, I think that we can reasonably infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth, the source of several bribes, is so readily convertible into cash.

-[^tmp1]: All of the empty questions contain a *dictum ante* (see below) in the vulgate *Decretum*, but in three of the four cases it was added only in the second recension: C.11 q.2 d.a.c.1, C.17 q.3 d.a.c.1, and C.22 q.3 d.a.c.1.
+[^b]: The cases can be grouped thematically: simony (C.1), procedure (CC.2-6), other (CC.7-10), other (CC.11-15), monastic (CC.16-20), other (CC.21-22), heresy (CC.23-26), and marriage (CC.27-36).
+The
+thematic groupings are to some extent a matter of opinion.
+Anders Winroth referred me to Alfred Beyer's groupings which I have found useful. @beyer_lokale_1998, 17.